zhousarah/azure-compute-docs/articles/virtual-machines/managed-disks-overview.md

 ### OS disk

-Every virtual machine has one attached operating system disk.
-That OS disk has a pre-installed OS, which was selected when the VM was created.
+Every virtual machine has one attached OS disk.
+This disk has a pre-installed operating system, which was selected when the VM was created.
 This disk contains the boot volume.

 Generally, you should store only your OS information on the OS disk.
 You should store all applications and data on data disks.
 However, if cost is a concern, you can use the OS disk instead of creating a data disk.

 The OS disk has a maximum capacity of 4,095 gibibytes (GiB).
 However, many operating systems are partitioned with [master boot records (MBRs)](/windows/win32/fileio/basic-and-dynamic-disks#master-boot-record) by default.
 An MBR limits the usable size to 2 TiB.
 If you need more than 2 TiB, create and attach [data disks](#data-disk) and use them for data storage.
-If you need to store data on the OS disk and require the additional space, [convert it to a GUID partition table](/windows-server/storage/disk-management/change-an-mbr-disk-into-a-gpt-disk) (GPT).
+If you need to store data on the OS disk and require the additional space, [convert it to a GUID partition table (GPT)](/windows-server/storage/disk-management/change-an-mbr-disk-into-a-gpt-disk).
 To learn about the differences between an MBR and a GPT on Windows deployments, see [Windows and GPT FAQ](/windows-hardware/manufacture/desktop/windows-and-gpt-faq).

 On Azure Windows VMs, drive C is your OS disk and is persistent storage, unless you're using [ephemeral OS disks](ephemeral-os-disks.md).

 ### Data disk

-A data disk is a managed disk that's attached to a virtual machine to store application data or other data you need to keep.
+A data disk is a managed disk that's attached to a virtual machine to store application data or other data that you need to keep.
 Data disks are registered as SCSI drives and are labeled with a letter that you choose.
 The size of the virtual machine determines how many data disks you can attach to it and the type of storage that you can use to host the disks.

 Generally, you should use the data disk to store your applications and data, instead of storing them on OS disks.
 Using data disks to store applications and data offers the following benefits over using OS disks: